jeanpaul84/FoodDeliveryStudy_HX/README.md

 # Choose Your Own Project

 This repository contains all of the files created for the **Choose Your Own Project** Submission.
-THis project pertains to the **Data Science: Capstone** course, which is the ninth and final course of the [HarvardX: Data Science Professional Certificate](https://www.edx.org/certificates/professional-certificate/harvardx-data-science) series.
+This project pertains to the **Data Science: Capstone** course, which is the ninth and final course of the [HarvardX: Data Science Professional Certificate](https://www.edx.org/certificates/professional-certificate/harvardx-data-science) series.